DigitalDefenseFund/slack_hotline/readme.md

 Insert test build badge here.
 (Will be addressed in this task - https://trello.com/c/yptFCLY3)

 ## How it Works
 Pigeon is a case management Slack app that allows volunteers to manage a text/chat hotline.
-Clients text a hotline number, Pigeon opens up a case and a conversation with the client via a chat channel.
+Clients text a hotline number, and Pigeon opens up a case and a conversation with the client via a chat channel.
+Pigeon also provides some custom commands for case management.

 Try it out by joining our [sandbox pigeon slack here](https://join.slack.com/t/ddf-hotline-sandbox/shared_invite/enQtNDM3ODQzNTY5Mzk1LTc5ZDA1MmI5N2E3MDdmMWJkZWQ2NDJiMTVmOWM3ZDBkYmI1OTBlZTJiMjRhYTg1ODg0ZDk2NjAwZjhmMTQxN2I).
 The hotline number you can text is pinned to the #general channel and is also in subject line of the slack.